Sebastix/crypto-dca/docker/development/README.md

 ### Manage your docker environment

-Make sure you are in directory
+Make sure you are in directory `docker/development`
-`docker/development`
 Run the following commands
 ```
 docker-compose up -d
 ```

 Now a Docker container named 'dca_php' is running in the background.
 You can execute now any command in this container.
-For example `docker exec -it dev_dca php --version` for retrieving the installed PHP version from the Docker image.
+For example `docker-compose -it dca php --version` for retrieving the installed PHP version from the Docker image.

 To stop the Docker container from running, execute
 ```